Introduction to Alice in Evermoor

 “Laney,” I say.

 She doesn’t answer.
-I’d think she was asleep, except her eyes are open.
+I’d think she was asleep, except she brushes a strand of hair from her face, and her eyes are open.

 “Laney!”